-Table 1.
-Components of the TOE related to the Services Software

-Туре Name Release Form of Delivery Services Software Flash Services Software 1.9.14 Binary Services NVM Services Framework Software image file encoded in Intel HEX format, stored to the Service Flash memory area of the die Documents Services User Manual, API and Operational Guidance [34] PDF document

 Table 2.
+Components of the TOE related to the Services Software Туре Name Release Form of Delivery Services Software Flash Services Software Services Framework Software 1.13.3 Binary Services NVM image file encoded in Intel HEX format, stored to the Service Flash memory area of the die Documents Services User Manual, API and Operational Guidance [38] PDF document

-Components of the TOE related to the Crypto Library
+Table 3.
+Components of the TOE related to the Crypto Library 2.6.1

-Туре Name Release Form of Delivery
+Туре Name Release (Version or SHA-256 hash) Form of Delivery

-Crypto Library The Crypto Library consists of an entire set of individual Library Components, each providing an individual release version given below, that can be identified as decribed in [12] Crypto Library Components are: 1.0.8 Binary Crypto Library NVM image file encoded in Intel HEX format, stored to the Shared Flash memory area of the die
+Crypto Library The Crypto Library consists of an entire set of individual Library Components, each providing an individual release version given below, that can be identified as decribed in [12] Crypto Library 2.6.1 Components are: 2.6.1 Binary Crypto Library NVM image file encoded in Intel HEX format, stored to the Shared Flash memory area of the die

+libphClEccGfpV2x.a 1.0

+libphClUtilsV2x.a 2.0

+libphClUtilsMathV2x.a bf4e249317cbef05590a65 4308ad30ae58c16a886e6 dc7d4fe31b36b5bd08e43

-libphClRsa.a 0x0100
+libphClRsa.a 1.0

-libphClRsaKg.a 0x0107
+libphClRsaKg.a 1.7

+libphClEccGfp.a 0.16

+libphClEcdaa.a 0.4

+libphClSha.a 0.0

+libphClSecSha.a 0.0

+libphClSha3.a 0.0

+libphClSecSha3.a 0.0

+libphClRng.a 1.1

+phClRngHealthTest.a 1.1

+libphClUtils.a 1.0

+phClUtilsAsym.a 1.0

+libphClSymCfg.a 1.0

+libphClHmac.a 0.0

+libphClKoreanSeed.a [1] 0.0